 No Hoisting (in the same way as

-):- Variables declared with
+var):- Variables declared with

-are hoisted to the top of their block but are not initialized.
-This means you cannot use alet
+letare hoisted to the top of their block but are not initialized.
+This means you cannot use aletvariable before its declaration in the code. - Example:

 console.log(x); // ReferenceError: Cannot access 'x' before initialization let x = 5;